barseghyanartur/docker-airflow/README.md

     docker-compose -f docker-compose-CeleryExecutor.yml run --rm webserver airflow list_dags

+or with your docker-compose using exec:

+    docker-compose -f docker-compose-LocalExecutor.yml exec webserver airflow list_dags

 You can also use this to run a bash shell or any other command in the same environment that airflow would be run in:

     docker run --rm -ti puckel/docker-airflow bash